Unforgettable Adventures in the Land of the Long White Cloud

 the west coast, fiordland, southland & otago

 After coaches, internal flights and mountain railways the final leg of our journey around New Zealand was made possible thanks to the hire car.
 The very nature of the South Island pretty much dictates driving as the only feasible method of seeing this wild and spectacular portion of the country - especially if your time is tight.
 It's that or hitch-hike.

 The words "stunning", "wonderful" and "beautiful" are much overused in travel writing and, in many cases, misapplied.
-I always try hard to avoid this kind of travel blog cliche but, in the case of New Zealand, the words are more than apt.
+I always try hard to avoid this kind of travel blog cliché but, in the case of New Zealand, the words are positively insufficient.
 Indeed, the further south in New Zealand we travelled the more beautiful and awe-inspiring it became.
 I firmly believe that beauty can be found in any country should you wish to look for it.
 You have to look harder in some places than in others but it is there.
 In New Zealand, however, you don't have to look very hard.
 The diversity of its natural wonders is beyond anything I have ever seen.
 Indeed, travelling through New Zealand rekindled travel memories from countries as varied as Iceland, Turkey, Scotland, the United States and Switzerland.
 New Zealand is a place where the size of things is magnified, where the colours are maximised and where the quantity of things is multiplied.
 Beauty cubed.

 The Franz Josef Glacier foregrounded by the ever-evocative fern trees in the Westland Tai Poutini National Park.